CurationCorp/controversial_syntax_wednesdays/001_vowel_distance_finder/README.md

 ### Vowel Finder

-Given a string input of arbitrary length, return an array of integers representing how many letters each letter is from its nearest vowel.
+Given a string input of arbitrary length, return an array of integers representing how many letters each letter is away from its nearest vowel.

-The input will ONLY contain lowercase letters from the Roman alphabet (i.e. A-Z).
+The input will ONLY contain lowercase letters from the Roman alphabet (i.e. a-z).

 Vowels are a, e, i, o, u.